joshpeterson/summa/book/first_part/treatise_on_man/of_the_first_production_of_man's_soul/prologue.md

 (2) Whether, if made, it was created?
 (3) Whether it was made by angelic instrumentality?
 (4) Whether it was made before the body?

+* Whether The Soul Was Made Or Was Of God's Substance?
+* Whether The Soul Was Produced By Creation?
+* Whether The Rational Soul Is Produced By God Immediately?
+* Whether The Human Soul Was Produced Before The Body?